WildernessLabs/Meadow.Foundation.Grove/Source/4-ChannelSpdtRelay/Driver/Readme.md

-# Meadow.Foundation.Grove.Displays.4DigitDisplay
+# Meadow.Foundation.Grove.Relays.4ChannelSpdtRelay

-**Grove GPIO 4 digit display**
+**Grove I2C 4-Channel SPDT Relay**

-The **4DigitDisplay** library is designed for the [Wilderness Labs](www.wildernesslabs.co) Meadow .NET IoT platform and is part of [Meadow.Foundation](https://developer.wildernesslabs.co/Meadow/Meadow.Foundation/).
+The **4ChannelSpdtRelay** library is designed for the [Wilderness Labs](www.wildernesslabs.co) Meadow .NET IoT platform and is part of [Meadow.Foundation](https://developer.wildernesslabs.co/Meadow/Meadow.Foundation/).

 The **Meadow.Foundation** peripherals library is an open-source repository of drivers and libraries that streamline and simplify adding hardware to your C# .NET Meadow IoT application.